RedwoodJS 4

 00:32:07 - Nick Taylor

 No, it's not that.
-That just probably means the, probably just means there's definition files for fig. So it probably just doesn't have it yet.
+That probably just means there are definition files for Fig, so it probably just doesn't have it yet.
 Okay, cool.
-Have you messed around with any of the.
+Have you messed around with any of the...

 00:32:17 - Dom Saadi